Stone County is named for William Stone, who was a pioneer and a judge of Taney County.

 Contractor: Siding Construction

 Description: The building faces southwest and is a two story red colored brick, stone and concrete structure.
+The building is located on landscaped grounds in the center of Galena on the east side of the courthouse.
 The southwest front has a canopy over the entrance with large window on the second story.
 There is a large twp story window on the east and north of the entrance.
 Horizontal white bands run across the lower part of the building.
 The roof line is flat.
+The building houses the County Circuit Court of the 39th Judicial Circuit.

 Photos taken 2009